 PU-7 MM3 modchip installation diagram

 Above is the diagram for the PU-7.
-Only seven wires are needed for this board, just leave pin two disconnected.

 All of the points being soldered to are pretty straightforward pads.
 They are all located on the bottom side of the board.